AnchorFreePartner/hydrasdk-demo-android/README.md

 Note: In case your device is running Android 5.0 or 5.0.1 you must restart it after receiving VPN_FD_NULL_NO_PERMISSIONS.
 Reference: https://issuetracker.google.com/issues/37011385

+## Contact US

+Have problems integrating the sdk or found any issue, feel free to submit bug to [GitHub][https://github.com/AnchorFreePartner/hydrasdk-demo-android/issues/new]

 ## API changes history